Drupal4Gov/drupal4gov.us/README.md

 `lando drush uli`

 ## Contributing Code
-This is the common workflow for this project.
+This is the project workflow:

 * Locate a ticket that you will be working on in the project issue queue.
-* Ensure that your local branch is tracking the most current upstream.
+* Ensure that your local branch is tracking the most current upstream:
 ```
 git fetch upstream
 ```